-The Group made a profit for the year of £252k (2020: £956k).
+The Group made a loss for the year of £686k (2021: Profit £252k).
 The Directors do not recommend the payment of an ordinary dividend.

 Directors and their interests

 The Directors who have served during the year and details of their interests including family interests in the Company's ordinary 5p shares are disclosed below: